 Assistance dogs are welcome and essential carers who are accompanying visitors can enter Techniquest free of charge.

 Techniquest doesn’t have disabled parking on-site.
-However, the nearby Mermaid Quay and Havannah Street car parks do have disabled parking bays.
+However, the nearby Havannah Street car park does have disabled parking bays.
+The Mermaid Quay car park is undergoing renovation and is expected to reopen in April 2026, with more accessible spaces.

 Find out more about accessibility at Techniquest.